 Costuming has been a part of MomoCon since its inception.
 We understand the time and effort it takes to craft the multitude of outfits and props that come through our doors every year.
 Props of all types can be a huge part of a character.
 However, the reality is that some props are not appropriate or safe in a public convention environment.
-To ensure that all attendees have an enjoyable and safe time at MomoCon, we have the following policies regarding all props and weapons.
+To ensure that all attendees have an enjoyable and safe time at MomoCon, we have the following policies regarding all props.
 They are based upon Georgia Law as well as consideration to our venue’s needs.

 Violation of these rules may result in a warning, having your prop removed from the convention grounds, or having your badge pulled and yourself escorted off the convention property.
 The most severe violations may result in action by the Atlanta Police Department.